Are you ready to discover your college program?

 Experientialism also shapes theories of organizational learning, including workplace design and professional training.
 Such programming often introduces realistic problems or scenarios where professionals practice new skills to generate a constructive solution.
 Individuals may also work collaboratively and receive feedback from their peers and instructors.

-Many schools incorporate experiential education as a formal component in their programs and curricula.
+Many schools incorporate experiential education in their programs and curricula.
 In K-12 schools, these experiences often take the form of field trips or projects.

 Meanwhile, colleges offer undergraduates internships and study abroad programs, and graduate schools often incorporate practicum experiences that allow students to apply what they have learned in other courses.